mgonzs13/llama_ros/README.md

 ## Installation

 To run llama_ros with CUDA, first, you must install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+Then, you can compile llama_ros with `--cmake-args -DGGML_CUDA=ON` to enable CUDA support.

 ```shell
 $ cd ~/ros2_ws/src